 2. Use seasonal themes in your design

-Spread the cheer in your emails with the use of colour!
+Spread the cheer in your emails with the use of color!
 Your subscribers are probably thinking about their holidays, the sun and outdoors plans… Take advantage of that and use it to engage with them.
-ShopBob has a great example in which they decorated their email with vibrant colours and exotic products to create a tropical feel.
+ShopBob has a great example in which they decorated their email with vibrant colors and exotic products to create a tropical feel.

 3. Create a sense of urgency

 Creating a sense of urgency can work well if you use this tactic sparingly.
 LOFT used dynamic content in the form of a countdown clock and associated the sale with the well-known Cyber Monday to create Cyber Spring.
 I’d love to know how this worked for them and I’d also recommend using less image-heavy emails for those subscribers with images disabled in their email client.

 Reward your subscribers to show them your appreciation for their loyalty.
 Discounts can work well for this, but we suggest not to overuse them as it may affect your brand image.
 Instead of a discount, you could offer: